Mathematics

 Facilities

 The Mathematics department are based in a section of the school where all Maths lessons take place.
 All classrooms have large touch screen displays.
-Teachers within the Mathematics department use of iPads every lesson either to share work via apps such as Showbie or demonstrate ideas via websites such as Mathsbot, Desmos and GeoGebra.
+Teachers within the Mathematics department use iPads every lesson either to share work via apps such as Showbie or demonstrate ideas via websites such as Mathsbot, Desmos and GeoGebra.

 How parents can help